PHILADELPHIA CRIMINAL MISCHIEF & VANDALISM LAWYER

 “Criminal mischief” doesn’t sound like a very serious crime.
 However, Pennsylvania’s use of the term “mischief” is misleading.
 While the word “mischief” conjures up images of harmless and light-hearted pranks, criminal mischief charges must not be taken lightly.
 Criminal mischief, which involves vandalism and property damage, is a misdemeanor that can result in jail time, costly fines, and a criminal record, which can make it harder to find work, travel abroad, serve in the military, or qualify for loans.
 There are even situations where criminal mischief is prosecuted as a felony offense in Philadelphia.

 The bottom line is that criminal mischief charges demand review by a skilled and experienced defense attorney.
 Pennsylvania law establishes harsh punishments for defendants found guilty of vandalism, while the collateral consequences of a conviction can haunt job searches, college applications, and loan applications for many years to come.
 If you or one of your family members was arrested and charged with criminal mischief or vandalism in Philadelphia, you need an aggressive criminal lawyer on your side in court.
-For a free legal consultation about criminal mischief charges in Philadelphia, call The Law Office of Lloyd Long at (215) 525-6818 today.

 What is Criminal Mischief (Vandalism) in PA?